Meet The Author

-Trademark Infringement Remedies, Second Edition provides owners and their counsel with the information they need to effectively defend and protect their brands to maintain a trademark’s value.
-The treatise covers all aspects of trademark rights, liabilities, and remedies in both traditional and emerging forms of trademark use and abuse.
-It addresses every aspect of civil infringement remedies available today in federal and state courts.
-The Second Edition discusses necessary elements in establishing liability for trademark and unfair competition; principles for equitable relief and the impact of bad faith on a practitioner’s case; issuance of preliminary and permanent injunctions; wrongful seizure of another’s goods occurring in the area of “extraordinary” relief; attorneys’ fees; availability of special enforcement remedies; relief and remedies under state law for infringement and unfair competition; and special relief available in counterfeiting cases.
+This treatise provides trademark owners and their counsel the guidance they need to effectively defend and protect their brands and maintain the value of trademarks.
+It covers all aspects of trademark rights, liabilities, and remedies, as well as the civil infringement remedies available today in federal and state courts, and provides keen insight from expert practitioners.
+The Third Edition discusses necessary elements in establishing liability for trademark and unfair competition; principles for equitable relief and the impact of bad faith on a practitioner’s case; issuance of preliminary and permanent injunctions; wrongful seizure of another’s goods occurring in the area of “extraordinary” relief; attorneys’ fees; availability of special enforcement remedies; relief and remedies under state law for infringement and unfair competition; and special relief available in counterfeiting cases.

 All Bloomberg BNA treatises are available on standing order, which ensures you will always receive the most current edition of the book or supplement of the title you have ordered from Bloomberg BNA’s book division.
 As soon as a new supplement or edition is published (usually annually) for a title you’ve previously purchased and requested to be placed on standing order, we’ll ship it to you to review for 30 days without any obligation.
 During this period, you can either (a) honor the invoice and receive a 5% discount (in addition to any other discounts you may qualify for) off the then-current price of the update, plus shipping and handling or (b) return the book(s), in which case, your invoice will be cancelled upon receipt of the book(s).
 Call us for a prepaid UPS label for your return.
 It’s as simple and easy as that.
 Most importantly, standing orders mean you will never have to worry about the timeliness of the information you’re relying on.
 And, you may discontinue standing orders at any time by contacting us at 1.800.960.1220 or by sending an email to email@example.com.